For the Masters of commodities at JPMorgan, a sense of deja vu

-NEW YORK Fifteen years ago, a boom in global commodity trading was underway, and JPMorgan was late to the game.
+NEW YORK, July 29 Fifteen years ago, a boom in global commodity trading was underway, and JPMorgan was late to the game.

 Trying to catch up with Wall Street rivals, JPMorgan recruited a young trader, Danny Masters.
 Within a few years, it had built a global platform that eclipsed its peers.
 At last it was a major player in markets from oil to metals.